Java Update is a feature that keeps your Windows computer up-to-date with the latest Java releases.

 You can schedule how often to check for updates, or check manually at any time.

 By enabling your system to check for the latest version, you keep your system secure with the latest patch updates.
 We strongly recommend that you do not disable the update feature.
 Instead, change preferences for how often you'd like to be notified of newer versions.
-The default setting is to notify on a monthly basis.
+The default setting is to notify on a weekly basis.

 Use the Notify Me option under the Update tab of the Java Control Panel.